hannahtager/hannahtager.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: A little bit about Hannah
 ---

-My name is Inigo Montoya.
+I am a senior history major at Williams college currently enrolled in My name is Inigo Montoya.
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family